 Huggies pull-ups are gender-specific.
 This means they’re not unisex.
 Huggies pull-ups for boys come in a variety of designs with either Mickey Mouse or Buzz Lightyear on them.
 The Huggies pull-ups for girls have pictures of Minnie Mouse on them.
 Huggies pull-up comes in a variety of sizes to accommodate your growing baby boy or girl.

-Is there a difference in boy and girl pull-ups for night time?
+Is there a difference between boy and girl pull-ups for nighttime?

 Most parents purchase the girls’ Goodnites for their boys because of the larger absorbency pad.
 Some also state that the sides are stretchier compared to the boys’ Goodnites.